ying-teaching/python-book/docs/ch09_module/notes/module.md

 You can import a module define in a package using the directory path.

 For example, for the previous package example, you can use

 - `import my_package.module1` or `from my_package import module1`
 - `import my_package.nested_package.sub_module2` or `from my_package.nested_package import sub_module2`

+### Relative Import in Package

-You can also use relative path to import a module:
+Inside a package, you can also use relative path to import a module.
+A relative import must starts with a `.` for modules in the current directory, or `..` for parent directory, or `...` for parent's parent directory.

-- in `my_package.module1`, you can use `import nested_package.sub_module1` or `from nested_package import sub_module1`
+- in `my_package.module1`, you can use `import .nested_package.sub_module1` or `from .nested_package import sub_module1`
 - in `nested_package.sub_module2`, you can use `import ../module1` or `from .. import module1`.
+- in `nested_package.sub_module2`, you can use `from . import sub_module1` or `from .sub_module1 import something`.

+The last example is special for a package, i.e., a directory with a `__init__.py` file, to import modules in the same directory, you cannot use `import sub_module1` or `from sub_module1 import something`.

 ### Module and Path